Link copied to your clipboard

 • Debt-to-income (DTI) ratio: Calculate what percentage of your monthly gross income goes toward your debt payments.
 If you’re approved, some companies require you to use a portion of your HEA funds to pay down your debt if your DTI ratio is above 45%.
 Some products, such as Point’s Home Equity Investment, come with no DTI restrictions.

 If you decide an HEA is your best option, it’s wise to consider your options from among the full range of shared equity agreement companies.
-Things to compare include:
+Agreement terms to compare include:

 • Fees